 You can also join Relive Club, which is the premium version.
 You’ll get your videos in HD, and you’ll be able to import old activities as well, just to mention a few features.

 Here’s a tip: many Polar watch users record workouts also on holidays.
-The lovely run in the beautiful rough terrain of Tenerife; the once-in-a-lifetime hike up to the mount Fuji – these adventures would be great to try out Relive Moments.
-It’s their latest feature that lets you place notes, emojis and even Live Photos on your route to tell the whole story.
+The lovely run in the beautiful rough terrain of Tenerife; the once-in-a-lifetime hike up to Mount Fuji – these adventures would be great to try out Relive Moments.
+It’s their latest feature that lets you place notes, emojis, and even Live Photos on your route to tell the whole story.

 If you’re training for an event, then you’ll love TrainingPeaks.
 Simply add your event and specify your race day goal.
 For each completed session you’ll get a ton of stats and visualizations.

 Those who already know a thing or two about training will enjoy the wealth of information, and those who want to learn more certainly will, over the course of time.

 TrainingPeaks is great for planning, tracking, and analyzing your data: you don’t actually record sessions with the app.